Thank you for stopping by the Alakkawa Kennels website - the home of the rare and precious gems called the Alaskan Klee Kai.

 The breeder’s have about an acre of land where all their Alaskan Klee Kai get to run, chase squirrels, and dig to their hearts content.
 Their entire back yard is fenced with a 4-foot chain link fence and they also have an enclosed chain link play area where MaryAnne takes puppies to train as early as 6 weeks; weather permitting.
 The breeder’s Alaskan Klee Kai take naps on their bed, (in their crate too), and love sitting in their lap.
 They are both very active; love hiking, and camping in the North GA Mountains and they take their AKK on many adventures.
 They LOVE staying at their cabin in Ellijay, GA especially in the Fall and early Spring.

-When Jeffrey is not hiking or tending to puppies or his adult AKK, you can find Jeffrey doing what he does best since he's a professional chef.
+When Jeffrey is not hiking or tending to puppies or his adult AKK, you can find Jeffrey doing what he does best - cooking.
+However, he has retired from the culinary world and currently sells health, life, and auto insurance.

 Jeffrey was born and grew up in Los Angeles, CA. After graduating high school, Jeffrey attended the California School of Culinary Arts in Pasadena, California.
 Jeffrey has worked in various capacities as a Chef throughout his career and owned a catering company when he moved to Atlanta.
-Now, Jeffrey has his dream career.
+Now, Jeffrey has his dream career where he can work from home, take care of puppies, take time off when necessary to help take care of his son, Shane.

-When MaryAnne is not hiking, tending to puppies ,or her adult AKK, you can find her either taking professional photographs of clients, her family and pets, or teaching 6th grade students English Language Arts in her hometown.
+When MaryAnne is not hiking, tending to puppies or her adult AKK, you can find her either taking professional photographs of clients, her family and pets, or teaching 7th grade students English Language Arts in a nearby town.

 MaryAnne was born in Friedburg, Germany while her father was stationed in Frankfurt, Germany.
 MaryAnne has an Associate's Degree in Journalism, a Bachelors Degree in Communication with a minor in Criminal Justice, and a Masters Degree in Secondary Education.
 And, she is also a photographer.